john89521/john89521/README.md

 ### Hi there 👋

 - 🔭 I’m currently working through Codecademy's PHP course
-- 👯 I’m looking to collaborate on open source documentation
+- - 🤔 I don't use Copilot;
-- 🤔 I’m looking for help with Git
+- 👯 I’m willing to collaborate on open source documentation
 - 📫 How to reach me: ...
 - ⚡ Fun fact: student at Codecademy
 ##